SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

          "forwardAuthToken": true}
       ]
 ```
 * The advanced branch uses variable replacement to simplify editing the manifest.
-Adapt the variables to your example and landscape
+Adapt the variables in file ```vars.yml``` within directory ```cloud-cf-product-list-sample-advanced``` to your example and landscape by using an editor of your choice.
 ```yml---
 # some data to make the urls unique
 YOUR_BIRTH_DATE: 00-00-00